HyperCatIoT/hc2-server/README.md

-# HyperCat 2 Reference Server
+# Hypercat 3 Reference Server

-This project implements a HyperCat 2 server (according to HyperCat 2.0rc1 specification) and provides sample demo clients.
+This project implements a Hypercat 3 server (according to Hypercat 3.00rc1 specification) and provides sample demo clients.

 The clients are served on port 8040.